Sunshinesheep/OpenBehavior-doc/docs/source/index.rst

 Getting Started
 ---------------

-Start with :doc:`Introduction_to_OpenBehavior` to learn the language basics and build your first OpenBehavior scenario.
+Start with :doc:`here <Introduction_to_OpenBehavior>` to learn the language basics and build your first OpenBehavior scenario.

 .. note::